KDE/breeze/README.md

 <a name="overview"/>

 ## Overview
-_ClassikStyles_ is a highly customizable binary Window Decoration and Application Style plugin for recent versions of the KDE Plasma desktop.
-[Inspired by the classic style of KDE 1](https://forum.kde.org/viewtopic.php?f=285&t=138602?raw=true), _ClassikStyles_ is an attempt to update that classic style using a fork of KDE Breeze.
+_ClassiK_ (formerly _ClassikStyles_) is a highly customizable binary Window Decoration and Application Style plugin for recent versions of the KDE Plasma desktop.
+[Inspired by the classic style of KDE 1](https://forum.kde.org/viewtopic.php?f=285&t=138602?raw=true), _ClassiK_ is an attempt to update that classic style using a fork of KDE Breeze.
 Install with the instructions below, and then enable in System Settings -> Appearance -> Window Decorations, and also in System Setings -> Appearance -> Application Style.

 ![Screenshot of Button icon style menu](screenshots/ClassikStyles_buttonIconStyle_menu.png?raw=true "Screenshot of Button icon style menu")
 * Also provides _Oxygen/Breeze_ and _Redmond_ button icon styles;